shadow-1310/obsedian_notes/Sorting.md

 #### Insertion Sort
-insertion sort is stable, relative order of same element doesn't change insertion sort is in place, no extra space it is online, works on current element immediately without waiting [gate smasher video](https://www.youtube.com/watch?v=s9fmGjFY1v0)
+insertion sort is stable, relative order of same element doesn't change insertion sort is in place, no extra space it always will be N-1 iterations irrespective of the initial order it is online, works on current element immediately without waiting [gate smasher video](https://www.youtube.com/watch?v=s9fmGjFY1v0)
 - how it works